 Interrupt Remapping Fault Conditions Fault Reason Qualified Behavior Decoding of the interrupt request per the Remappable request format detected one or more reserved fields as Set.
 20h No The interrupt_index value computed for the Remappable interrupt request is greater than the maximum allowed for the interrupt-remapping table size configured by software.
-21h No The present (P) field in the IRTE entry corresponding to the interrupt_index of the interrupt request is Clear.
-22h Yes Hardware attempt to access the interrupt-remapping table through the interrupt-remapping table address (IRTA) field in the Interrupt Remap Table Address register resulted in error.
-23h No Unsupported Request Hardware detected one ore more reserved field(s) that are not initialized to zero in an IRTE.
+21h No The Present (P) field in the IRTE entry corresponding to the interrupt_index of the interrupt request is Clear.
+22h Yes Hardware attempt to access the interrupt-remapping table through the Interrupt-Remapping Table Address (IRTA) field in the Interrupt Remap Table Address register resulted in error.
+23h No Hardware detected one ore more reserved field(s) that are not initialized to zero in an IRTE with Present (P) field Set.
 This also includes cases where software programmed various conditional reserved fields wrongly.
-24h Yes On Intel [®] 64 platforms, hardware blocked an interrupt request in Compatibility format due to CFIS field in Global Status register being Clear.
-25h No Hardware blocked a Remappable interrupt request due to verification failure of the interrupt requester's source-id per the programming of SID, SVT and SQ fields in the corresponding IRTE.
+24h Yes Unsupported Request On Intel [®] 64 platforms, hardware blocked an interrupt request in Compatibility format either due to Extended Interrupt Mode Enabled (EIME field Set in Interrupt Remapping Table Address register) or Compatibility format interrupts disabled (CFIS field Clear in Global Status register).
+On Itanium TM platforms, hardware blocked an interrupt request in Compatibility format.
+25h No Hardware blocked a Remappable interrupt request due to verification failure of the interrupt requester's source-id per the programming of SID, SVT and SQ fields in the corresponding IRTE with Present (P) field Set.
 26h Yes

-Interrupt Requests on ItaniumTM Platforms 5.4
+5.4 Interrupt Requests on ItaniumTM Platforms